 How a children's toy could help fight malaria

 One of the most basic and necessary pieces of equipment in medical labs is a centrifuge.
-Often bulky and expensive, this device (in the most simple terms) spins things.
-And spinning things like blood can separate out its components, allowing doctors to diagnose diseases like malaria.
+It is often bulky and expensive.
+This device (in the most simple terms) spins things.
+And spinning things like blood can separate out its parts.
+It allows doctors to diagnose diseases like malaria.
 But the lack of electricity and resources in rural regions around the world means no centrifuge.
-Now, a simple new 20-cent gadget could change all that, and it's based on an unusual source of inspiration: the whirligig.
+Now, a simple new 20-cent gadget could change all that.
+It's based on an unusual source of inspiration.
+That is the whirligig.

-"There are more than a billion people around the world who have no infrastructure, no roads, no electricity," says Manu Prakash, a physical biologist at Stanford and inventor of the new gadget.
-When he visited Uganda in 2013 he found that clinics either did not have centrifuges or didn't have the juice to power them.
+"There are more than a billion people around the world who have no infrastructure.
+No roads.
+No electricity," says Manu Prakash.
+He is a physical biologist at Stanford.
+He is the inventor of the new gadget.
+When he visited Uganda in 2013, he found that clinics either did not have centrifuges or didn't have the juice to power them.
 "One clinic used its broken centrifuge as a doorstop," Prakash tells Devin Powell at Nature.

 "I realized that if we wanted to solve a critical problem like malaria diagnosis, we needed to design a human-powered centrifuge that costs less than a cup of coffee," Prakash says in a press release.

-When he returned to Stanford, Prakash began brainstorming ideas with one of his post-docs, Saad Bhamla, examining all sorts of spinning things, reports Madeline K. Sofia at NPR.
+When he returned to Stanford, Prakash began brainstorming ideas.
+He did this with one of his post-docs, Saad Bhamla.
+They examined all sorts of spinning things, reports Madeline K. Sofia at NPR.
 They quickly began focusing on old-school, preindustrial toys like yo-yos and whirligigs.

-The pair began prototyping small hand-powered centrifuges based on the whirligig principle.
-Their final model, the Paperfuge, spins at 125,000 rpm, the equivalent of a centrifuge costing $1,000 to $5,000, according to the press release.
+The pair began prototyping small hand-powered centrifuges.
+They were based on the whirligig principle.
+Their final model was the Paperfuge.
+It spins at 125,000 rpm.
+That is equal to a centrifuge costing $1,000 to $5,000.
+This is according to the press release.

 The Paperfuge is made of a disk of paper coated in a polymer, reports Sofia.
 The disk is attached to two pieces of wood or PVC pipe via string.
-When the strings are pulled, the disc in the middle spins, acting as a centrifuge for a blood sample attached to the center of the disk.
-The team, describes their work in the journal Nature Biomedical Engineering.
+When the strings are pulled, the disc in the middle spins.
+This acts as a centrifuge for a blood sample attached to the center of the disk.
+The team describes their work in the journal Nature Biomedical Engineering.

-Prakash and Bhamla recently returned from successful field trials of the Paperfuge in Madagascar where they used it to test for malaria.
-While the gadget only takes two minutes to separate blood, reports The Economist, it takes 15 minutes of whirligigging for malaria-diagnosing separations.
+Prakash and Bhamla recently returned from successful field trials of the Paperfuge in Madagascar.
+They used it to test for malaria.
+The gadget only takes two minutes to separate blood, reports The Economist.
+It takes 15 minutes of whirligigging for malaria-diagnosing separations.

-Once the blood is separated, however, it needs to be examined by a microscope.
-Luckily, several years ago Prakash also created the Foldscope, a $1 paper microscope with optical quality similar to conventional microscopes that will begin distribution in 2018.
+Once the blood is separated it needs to be examined by a microscope.
+Luckily, several years ago Prakash also created the Foldscope.
+It is a $1 paper microscope.
+It has optical quality similar to conventional microscopes.
+It will begin distribution in 2018.